hirosystems/stacks-blockchain-api/README.md

 This version of the replay process relies on parquet files processing instead of TSV files.

-There are some improvements on the replay process and this version is is, around, 10x times faster than the previous (V1) one.
+There are some improvements on the replay process and this version is around 10x times faster than the previous (V1) one.

 __Note: the previous event-replay version is still available and can be used as well, for the same purpose.__